 A third example of near-Unwinnability comes in book 11.
 If you played through the books and brought the Sommerswerd to Book 10 (forcing you to retain it for 11 — Lone Wolf is unable to do much of anything at the end of book 10, and storage is many miles away), then you're forced to fight three boss battles near consecutively.
 Even with full health, the Chaos Master has about twice your hit points and is nearly unbeatable.
 Now, even if you leave the sword behind, you still have to go through all three battles; but not having it with you nets you an even better sword for the Chaos Master battle and reduces the enemy stats.

-The Choose Your Own Adventure book Goosebumps: Escape from the Carnival of Horrors could be unwinnable; instead of having a game-over, it would cause you to repeatedly jump back and forth between two pages forever to simulate the player being trapped inside a hall of mirrors.
+The book Escape from the Carnival of Horrors could be unwinnable; instead of having a game-over, it would cause you to repeatedly jump back and forth between two pages forever to simulate the player being trapped inside a hall of mirrors.

 In another Goosebumps book, you are shrunken to a tiny size and have to deal with a (to you) enormous rat.
 Your decision in the matter is determined by, wait for it — how many letters are in your first name.
 If you have an odd number, you successfully evade the rat and can continue onward.
 If you have an even number?
 Your attempt to make friends with the rat works a little too well and it takes you back to its nest where you spend the rest of your days raised by a small furry mammal, Game Over.